 - 30 days to 90 days in county jail

 The court may not grant probation.
-However, courts may suspend the jail sentence if the defendant completes community service (“useful public service”).
+However, courts may suspend the jail sentence if you complete community service (“useful public service”).
 The trial court judge may order 40 to 300 hours of community service.

 Meanwhile, aggravated driving after revocation prohibited is a class 1 traffic misdemeanor and carries: